Pedro Vasquez Perdomo, et al., v. Noem, et al.

 The FOIA request identified three categories of information the Clinic sought from CBP: (1) records regarding the expedited removal of students at a port of entry; (2) records regarding withdrawal of admission by students at a port of entry; and (3) directives, policies, and communications by CBP regarding visa holders at ports of entry.
 CBP failed to provide an adequate response.
 The Clinic requested documents starting January 1, 2012, and the only documents CBP produced were from 2020.
 CBP also failed to produce any policy directives.

 The Clinic filed an administrative appeal, requesting the responsive records and all non-exempt portions of the records.
 The administrative appeals unit ordered CBP to conduct a new search, but CBP failed to timely respond, and the Clinic sued.
+Since the initial filing, CBP filed its answer to the complaint, and the parties have filed periodic status reports as production in response to the FOIA request continues.
+As of a status report filed August 2025, the parties have reached an end result of the litigation concerning the document-related dispute and are addressing the issue of attorneys’ fees.

 Counsel: Harvard Immigration and Refugee Clinical Program, Harvard Law School